 - All applications and documentation will be reviewed by Pitzer Academic Support Services.

 - All students are financially responsible for board plan costs until notified in writing that there has been a change of status.

 If you would like to apply for Off-Board status, please send your request to email@example.com.

-Claremont Cash, a credit applied to a student’s ID card, can also be used for laundry, vending machines, extra dining hall meals, and both food and non-food items throughout the Claremont Colleges and at select merchants in the Claremont Village.
-For more information please visit their website at http://cards.cuc.claremont.edu/
+Claremont Cash, a credit applied to a student’s ID card, can also be used for laundry, vending machines, extra dining hall meals, both food and non-food items throughout the Claremont Colleges and at select merchants in the Claremont Village.
+For more information please visit http://cards.cuc.claremont.edu/

 Dining Hall Hours During Breaks:

 - Fall Break and Thanksgiving Break – The residence halls remain open and the meal plans remain active.
 The hours and location of the available dining services WILL change and will be emailed to the community before the break.

 - Winter Break – The residence halls close, the meal plans are NOT active, and most dining halls close as well.

 - Spring Break – The residence halls remain open, the meal plans are NOT active, and the hours/location of the available dining services WILL change and will be emailed to the community before the break.